Garrett-Sens/Interview-Tasks/README.md

 # Interview-Tasks
-Sample of tasks I have completed during job interviews.
+A sample of tasks I have completed during job interviews.

 ## GTD Mockup